TOP

 • (2) After the Corporation first commissioned an external professional independent agency to conduct the performance evaluation of the board of directors in 2019, the relevant recommendations were listed as priorities for corporate governance enhancement, and the continuation of this (second) external independent evaluation showed that the board of directors of the company actively implement the corporate governance system and improve the effectiveness of the board of directors, and seek opportunities for improvement through independent and objective inspections.

-• (3) The Corporation has set up a "Corporate Governance Promotion Committee", with the president as the chairman and the senior managers of the management department as members.
+• (3) The Corporation has set up a "Sustainable Development Promotion Committee", with the president as the chairman and the senior managers of the management department as members.
 Regularly report the overall corporate governance promotion and implementation to the board of directors, strengthen various corporate governance-related measures and legal compliance systems, and fully demonstrate the company's ambition to improve corporate governance and sustainable operations.

 • (4) The Corporation formulates a "risk management policy", which identifies four major risk categories including "operational security, information security, environmental security, and financial risk" according to the principle of materiality.
 The president supervises and each authorized and responsible unit controlled the risks according to individual standard operating procedures, and the management team regularly reports the implementation of risk management to the audit committee and the board of directors.
 Through a comprehensive response strategy and management mechanism, the board of directors can more efficiently supervise the control of the company's operating risks.